joshbegley/nyt-latest/previous.md

 `The august scholar has two Pulitzer Prizes and a National Humanities Medal.
 In “The Stained Glass Window,” he seeks to explain “macro-history as family history.”`\
 https://nytimes.com/2025/02/20/books/review/david-levering-lewis-the-stained-glass-window.html

-**Slot: 'Harder to accept' Nunez's 'behaviour' after Villa miss**\
+**Slot unhappy with Nunez's 'behaviour' after miss against Villa**\
-`The striker fired a shot over the bar from close range in Wednesday's match, failing to give his side the lead with the game poised at 2-2.`\
+`The striker fired a shot over the bar from close range in Wednesday's match, failing to give his side the lead with the game at 2-2.`\
 https://nytimes.com/athletic/6148309/2025/02/20/arne-slot-darwin-nunez-miss/

 **Ownership's commitment, Armstrong changing the core and more: Blues mailbag, part 2**\